- Story Arc: Xanatos

-Elisa: Goliath, I know haven't known each other very long, and I know you don't have any good reason to trust humans.
+Elisa: Listen, Goliath, we haven't known each other very long, and I know you don't have any good reason to trust humans.
 But you've got to trust somebody in this world.
 And I think you'd be better off with me than with Xanatos.

-- Not Goliath, but the Captain's betrayal and his remaining clan being "permanently" turned to stone out of misplaced anger caused him to no longer trust humans.
-He thought he could trust Xanatos until Elisa tells him he was just using him.
+- Not to Goliath, but the Captain's betrayal and his remaining clan being "permanently" turned to stone out of misplaced anger caused him be distrustful of humans.
+He thought he gained an ally in Xanatos until Elisa tells him he was just using the gargoyles.

 - Manly Tears: Goliath, when Demona tried to use their past love to sway him to her side.